junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean touches the back of his neck.
 Uneasy.
 "I mean, you'll still be here even if I can't see you, right?
 Might as well stay."

-The ghost contemplates on it for a moment.
+The ghost contemplates it for a moment.
 "I guess.
 But I wouldn't know if I'm still me when I'm invisible, when I can't even sense my own existence.
 Which leads to a philosophical question: what is *being*?"

 "Can we not go into metaphysics and philosophy?
-Reading those always make my head hurt, and I only did them for college credits," Dean protests.
+Reading those always makes my head hurt, and I only did them for college credits," Dean protests.
 The ghost complies in silence, lips compressed together.

 "I can use some company too, not like I have many people to talk to outside work."
 He gives another quick glance around the apartment.
 This is a big place.
 Big, and full of empty space.